psu-epl/psu-epl.github.com/doc/equip/router/A406/index.md

 - Click "Select" and move onto the next tool needing assignment.
 Once all tools have been assigned, close the Drill Tool Table and then the Project Tools window.

 *Other Notes:*
-- Generally use v60 V-Tip for 6/6 boards and v90 for 8/8 boards.
+If you need to assign insulation tools, use v60 V-Tip for 6/6 boards and v90 for 8/8 boards.

 ## Position artwork on blank